Saturday, June 22, 2024

 Set upon capturing the Doctor, a lone Dalek materialises and soon encounters human resistance.

-The excellent final scene cliffhanger to part one, with the Daleks war-cry of 'Exterminate!' effectively lingering into the closing credits.
+The excellent final scene cliffhanger to the original 25 minuter version of part one, with the Dalek's war-cry of 'Exterminate!' effectively lingering into the closing credits.

 Tegan is injured fighting a Dalek, but the creature is ultimately pushed out of the warehouse and blows up.